jonathanezeugo/sql-challenge/README.md

 # sql-challenge
 SQL_Repo

-Created sql-challenge repo on git hub
+Created sql-challenge repo on git hub.

 Data Modeling:
 Inspected the CSV files and made a ERD sketch or image of the schemas tables.